wgvuong/sachacks/README.md

 ```

 ## Setup
 Prequisites: Python 3.10 or later is required to run this.
-You can download it from python.org__
+You can download it from python.org<br />
-Installation: Clone our repository__
+Installation: Clone our repository<br />
-Configuration:__
+Configuration:<br />
 - Spofify API Credentials: Create a Spotify Developer account and register your application to get the client ID and client secret.Set these values in your configuration file or as environment variables.
 - Config File: Adjust the config.py file with your configuration settings.